ItPro10/InventoryTracking/README.md

 # InventoryTracking
-This is console demo to show the use of several design patterns such as Abstract Factory, Singleton, Composite, Iterator,Observer and Command. by Nalinie Nybo.
+This is console demo to show the use of several design patterns such as:
+1. Abstract Factory.
+2. Singleton.
+3. Composite.
+4. Iterator.
+5. Observer.
+6. Command.

+By Nalinie Nybo.
 Assignment 6 - MET CS 665.
 06/17/2017.

  PROMPTS - Week 6
 1. User can select A to see a demo of adding an item.